-DO take photos of students to contribute to the school's image banks: Faculty are encouraged to take photos of their school activities and share them with either communications or yearbook teams.
-This includes in-class, field trips, extra-curricular activities, etc. These teams can then incorporate them into official Washington Latin communications, such as the school's Facebook page, X (Twitter account), etc. П DO NOT take photos of students for the purpose of creating evidence of mishehavior or other

-- □ DO NOT take photos of students for the purpose of creating evidence of misbehavior or other problems. - □ ASK YOURSELF whether the photo you are taking could be shared in a positive way in any school communication.
+- □ D0 take photos of students to contribute to the school's image banks: Faculty are encouraged to take photos of their school activities and share them with either communications or yearbook teams.
+This includes in-class, field trips, extra-curricular activities, etc. These teams can then incorporate them into official Washington Latin communications, such as the school's Facebook page, X (Twitter account), etc. - □ DO NOT take photos of students for the purpose of creating evidence of misbehavior or other problems. - ASK YOURSELF whether the photo you are taking could be shared in a positive way in any school communication.
 Is it positive?
 Does it illustrate something that we want to be known for (e.g., teamwork, friendships, academic rigor, etc.) Would you want yourself or your child photographed in the way you are taking the photo?